Domestic Violence : Civil Protection Order Remedies and Procedures

 Can a domestic violence civil protection order (CPO) require the abuser to turn over any weapons, and can the police seize the abuser’s weapons with or without such a court order?

 First, law enforcement officers responding to a domestic violence call must seize any deadly weapons (guns, knives, etc.) that were used, threatened to be used, or brandished during the domestic violence incident.
 See RC 2935.03(B)(3)(h).
 However, this statute does not require or even authorize law enforcement officers to seize any other weapons available to the abuser that were not used, threatened to be used, or brandished by the abuser during the incident of domestic violence.

 However, once an abuser has been criminally convicted of (or pleaded guilty to) domestic violence, or a domestic violence protection order has been issued against the abuser, the abuser may no longer obtain or possess any guns or ammunition.
 18 U.S.C.
 922(g)(8) and (9).

-At that point the police may seize all of the guns and ammunition in the abuser’s possession.
 In addition, a CPO may order the abuser to turn over all deadly weapons in his possession at the earliest possible opportunity to a law enforcement officer, and the law enforcement agency must then hold the weapons in protective custody until further court order.
 See 18 U.S.C.
 932(g) and the Domestic Violence Full Hearing Civil Protection Order/CPO Full Hearing and Consent Agreement and Domestic Violence Civil Protection Order forms.